 - when you plan to come back to work

 - in what capacity you’d like to come back to work, including any changes to your role.

 This is what your baby is doing:

-- Your baby measures about 7.5 cm from head to bottom, and weighs about 30 gm.
+- Your baby measures about 7.5 cm from head to bottom and weighs about 30 g.

-- Organs such as the liver and pancreas have begun to function.
+- Organs like the liver and pancreas have begun to function.